rysson/pdom/ParseDOM/rysson/doc/en/dom.md

-:empty                | Match if node has no any text or tag :first-child          | Match the first element among a group of sibling :last-child           | Match the last element among a group of sibling :first-of-type        | Match the first element of its type among a group of sibling elements :last-of-type         | Match the last element of its type among a group of sibling elements :enabled              | Match enabled (not disabled) elements :disabled             | Match disabled) elements
+:empty                | Match if node has no any text or tag :first-child          | Match the first element among a group of sibling :last-child           | Match the last element among a group of sibling :only-child           | Match an element that has no siblings, the same as :first-child:last-child :first-of-type        | Match the first element of its type among a group of sibling elements :last-of-type         | Match the last element of its type among a group of sibling elements :only-of-type         | Match the same element as :first-of-type:last-of-type :enabled              | Match enabled (not disabled) elements :disabled             | Match disabled) elements